 AV Preeminent Rating, Martindale-Hubbell

-Have successfully upheld and and overturned commissions and boards in court, including town and county elected and appointed boards, and the Environmental Management Commission
+Successfully represented (and overturned) commissions and boards in court, including town and county elected and appointed boards, and the Environmental Management Commission

-Represented numerous developers in turning contaminated properties (Brownfields) to productive uses, including athletic fields, office and commercial development
+Transformations of contaminated properties (Brownfields) to productive uses, including athletic fields, office and commercial development

-Successfully resolved regulatory disputes ranging from signage, nonconforming uses and restaurant regulation to environmental permits, neighborhood challenges and illegal dumping
+Resolved regulatory disputes ranging from signage, nonconforming uses and restaurant regulation to environmental permits, neighborhood challenges and illegal dumping

 In need of legal assistance and guidance in the area of complicated administrative law, we wisely chose to engage the law firm of Bell Davis & Pitt.
 Outcomes can be unpredictable in challenging government anti-business rulings, but Don Nielsen was effective in securing a positive outcome.
 Don was highly professional and provided extremely effective legal representation.